aeraglyx/stig/README.md

 - Modifier Smoothing
     - Using a 3nd order IIR filter for modifiers and input tilt smoothing.
 - Traction Control
-    - Option to reduce torque when a drop or wheelslip is detected.
+    - Option to reduce torque when a wheelslip or drop is detected.
 - Ghost Buster, a rudimentary ghost safeguard 👻
+- Exponential PID terms, Feed Forward term
 - Miscellaneous
     - Use torque [Nm] instead of current [A] for almost everything.
     - Use m/s instead of ERPM for most speed-based things.
 As a rule of thumb, 1000 ERPM ≈ 1 m/s.